-Kings Creek Reserve is a bit of a local secret in Hastings.
-Instead of a square paddock, it’s a long, green ribbon of parkland that runs between residential streets.
-It functions more like a “commuter corridor” for dogs, perfect for a walking game of fetch as you stroll along the 650-meter stretch.
+Kings Creek Reserve in Hastings is a long, narrow green space that feels like a quiet neighbourhood secret.
+It works well as a “commuter corridor” for dogs, allowing for a walking game of fetch as you stroll along the 650-metre stretch.

 Kings Creek Reserve: At a Glance

-- 🐾 The Vibe: A quiet, linear green space.
-It feels like a private neighbourhood walking track.
+- 🐾 The Vibe: A quiet, linear space that feels like a peaceful, private walking track.

 - 🐕 Best For: A relaxed “walk and sniff” or playing fetch on the move.

-- Fencing: Partially Fenced.
-Residential fences line one side, but the street entrances are open.
+- Fencing: Partially Fenced by neighbouring houses, but street entrances remain open.

-- 🅿️ Parking: Street parking at the various court entrances (e.g., Junee Court, Curlew Court).
+- 🅿️ Parking: Street parking available at various entrances like Junee Court or Curlew Court.

 Dog Park Features & Amenities